asutoshb/Frontend-Masters/README.md

 - Open GitBash in the location you want to clone and store the files
 - Copy-Paste the command "git clone https://github.com/asutoshb/Frontend-Masters.git" on the terminal and run it
 - Install all the dependencies required by typing "npm install" in the terminal
+- Then run "npm run server" on the terminal
 - use "localhost:3000" on your browser to run the website locally
 ---